 The parish council represents the village of Streatley at the lowest tier of local government.
 It has a number of duties which they are bound to carry out, and greater number of powers, which they may choose to carry out

-There are currently seven councillors on the council, and they meet every second Monday at the Morrell Rooms, except during August.
+There are currently seven councillors on the council, and they meet on the second Monday of each month at the Morrell Rooms, except during August.

 If you want to find out about how the parish council deals with planning applications, please follow the linkPlannng